tjbearse/Moments/README.md

-*Note:* this repo has been forked to add a package.json. top level meta files have been allowed to suppress errors.
+*Note:* this repo has been forked to make it a package.
+See changes below.
 It is otherwise unchanged.

+Change List:

+- Added a package.json
+- Top level meta files have been added to suppress errors
+- Added an Assembly Definition
+- Specify Moment.MinAttribute to avoid conflict with UnityEngine

 # Moments